-In the right panel of Fig. \ref{fig:sfh}, we show the positions of the massive, high-redshift galaxies recently reported by \cite{Labbe2022} in the first imaging release from the JWST CEERS survey.
-It can be seen that the positions of these galaxies are broadly consistent with the SFH of GS-9209 at $z\simeq8$.
+In panel b of Figure \ref{fig:sfh}, we show the positions of the massive, high-redshift galaxy candidates recently reported by \cite{Labbe2022} in the first imaging release from the JWST CEERS survey.
+The positions of these galaxies are broadly consistent with the SFH of GS-9209 at $z\simeq7-8$.
 It should however be noted that, as previously discussed, GS-9209 was selected as one of only two robustly identified $z > 4$ massive quiescent galaxies in an area roughly 10 times the size of the initial CEERS imaging area \cite{Carnall2020}.
-It therefore seems unlikely that a large fraction of the objects reported by \cite{Labbe2022} will evolve in a similar way to GS-9209 over the redshift interval from $z\simeq5-8$.
+It therefore seems unlikely that a large fraction of the candidates reported by \cite{Labbe2022} will evolve in a similar way to GS-9209 over the redshift interval from $z\simeq5-8$.